This information applies to Scotland.

 Whether a marriage is to be by a civil or a religious/belief ceremony, the following legal requirements must be met:

-- both you and your partner must complete a marriage notice (see below)
+- both you and your partner must complete a marriage notice - STEP 2

-- at the end of the ceremony, you and your partner, the two witnesses and the person who conducted the ceremony must all sign the Marriage Schedule (see Marriage notices).
+- at the end of the ceremony, you and your partner, the two witnesses and the person who conducted the ceremony must all sign the marriage schedule.

 |Stage||More about this stage|